bessagroup/CRATE/_sources/rst_doc_files/advanced_usage/interface_constitutive_model.rst.txt

                self._name = 'new_constitutive_model'

-* **Step 3** - In :py:mod:`crate.material.materialmodeling`, import and add the initialization of the new constitutive model in the :py:meth:`~crate.material.materialmodeling.MaterialState.init_constitutive_model` method of class :py:class:`~crate.material.materialmodeling.MaterialState`:
+* **Step 3** - In :py:mod:`cratepy.material.materialmodeling`, import and add the initialization of the new constitutive model in the :py:meth:`~cratepy.material.materialmodeling.MaterialState.init_constitutive_model` method of class :py:class:`~cratepy.material.materialmodeling.MaterialState`:

     .. code-block:: python
        :emphasize-lines: 3, 14-17

-       # crate.material.materialmodeling.py
+       # cratepy.material.materialmodeling.py

        from material.models.new_model import NewConstitutiveModel